Counting Calories Doesn’t Always Equal Healthy Eating

 During sleep your body is hard at work repairing and restoring itself so that it can run smoothly.
 Adults need about 7 to 9 hours of sleep per night to maintain a healthy lifestyle.
 It has been shown that getting an adequate amount of sleep helps with healthy eating and weight loss progress, for both physical and psychological reasons.
 Read more about how sleep can help you lose weight here.

-Our mind responds to today’s stressors of unpaid bills, family troubles, or job inconsistencies in the same manner in which our ancestors minds would have done.
-Our bodies however, have a very different way of coping.
+Our mind responds to today’s stressors of unpaid bills, family troubles, or job inconsistencies in the same manner in which our ancestor's minds would have done.
+Our bodies, however, have a very different way of coping.
 Instead of running away from the source of stress or physically fighting it “fight or flight”, we tend to sit and stew.
-Our brain does not understand that we haven’t succumb to the physical expression of stress management, and so it tells us that we must eat to replenish our lost nutrients (even though we haven’t actually lost any nutrients).
-Meditation can be a powerful way to cut stress out of your life, and put stressors into perspective, so that your mind and body become more attuned with each other and your appetite doesn’t spike every time a stressful situation arrises.
+Our brain does not understand that we haven’t succumbed to the physical expression of stress management, and so it tells us that we must eat to replenish our lost nutrients (even though we haven’t actually lost any nutrients).
+Meditation can be a powerful way to cut stress out of your life and put stressors into perspective so that your mind and body become more attuned with each other and your appetite doesn’t spike every time a stressful situation arises.
 Healthy eating becomes easier when you don’t constantly feel hungry.

 Don’t Eat From The Package